RELIABLE AND SECURE INTERNET SERVICE

 Frequently Asked Questions

-We know members are frustrated with their current situation and more than eager for fiber internet.
+We know that members are more than eager for fiber internet!
+ECE Fiber’s progress will be determined by where we’re able to secure grant funding and the amount of member interest in an area.
 The more interest we receive from each neighborhood, the sooner we can expand to that area.
-Tell your friends to visit ECEFiber.com to fill out their own form and add their address to the list of potential subscribers.
+Encourage your neighbors to visit ecefiber.com to fill out their own form and add their address to the list of potential subscribers.

 The overall cost is $350 million.
 Grants are an important component, but we still have a long way to go.

-We are looking to progress through five phases over a 5-year period.
+We are looking to build the main fiber lines over a 5-year period.
 Certain areas of our territory have funding available that we’d want to target first.
 Supply chain issues could prolong our overall target.
-We look forward to eventually offering lightning-fast fiber internet services to all members!
+Our goal is to ensure all members have access to reliable, high-speed internet services!

 We plan to update our bylaws to allow capital credits for fiber internet members.
 These credits will be on a separate retirement schedule but will still follow the cooperative model.